Bira/octopus-carnival/_posts/2020-05-03-superheavy-weapons.md

 for the halberd's Reach multiplier, and the SM -2 row for everything else.
 Our resulting halberd will weight only a quarter of the human version, but it will be 25 times heavier than a "standard" pixie polearm, and weight more than its wielder!
+Since its modified cost of $30 is lower than its base cost of $150, it costs the same as a full-sized halberd.

-The final stats are: Damage sw+2 cut or sw+2 imp or thr+2 imp; Reach C; Parry 0U or 0; Cost $30; Weight 1.25kg (2.5 lbs); ST 6++.
+The final stats are: Damage sw+2 cut or sw+2 imp or thr+2 imp; Reach C; Parry 0U or 0; Cost $150; Weight 1.25kg (2.5 lbs); ST 6++.
 Note that our super-strong pixie can wield this halberd one-handed without it becoming unready.

 ## Magically Attuned Weapons

 This trope is popular in the Exalted roleplaying game.
-Magic weapons in that setting are inspired both on some tales of classical mythology and on modern media such as action anime and certain video games.
+Magic weapons in that setting are based both on some tales of classical mythology and on modern media such as action anime and certain video games.
 The heroes who wield these weapons "attune their essence" to them, which makes the weapons feel like they have normal weight to their owners, while still being superheavy to everyone else - particularly their targets.

 This means that characters wielding these weapons don't have to be generically super-strong, and that the ability to handle one weapon doesn't give them the